 - 2 tbsp whipping cream (or heavy cream)

-- 2 tsp rose water can sub with 1 tsp vanilla extract
+- 2 tsp rose water can sub with 1 tsp vanilla extract or almond extract

 - 1/4 tsp ground nutmeg